 Getting ready to buy a home?
-To avoid surprises and make sure you’re getting the best deal, ask these 10 key mortgage questions of a potential lender when you submit your mortgage application.
+To avoid surprises and make sure you’re getting the best deal, ask these 10 key mortgage questions of a potential lender when you submit your application.

 1. What is the interest rate on this mortgage?

 Ask for the lender’s loan estimate, which breaks down the interest rate and fees.
 It will include the annual percentage rate, or APR, plus information about points, fees and other add-on charges you will pay for a mortgage.

 2. What discount and origination points will I pay?

 This question will let you know if the lenders charges discount points, origination points or both.
 One point is equal to 1 percent of the loan amount.
 For example, if you take out a $162,000 mortgage and agree to pay 1 discount point, it will amount to a fee of $1,620, because that’s 1 percent of $162,000.
 (Divide the loan amount by 100 to calculate 1 percent.)

 - Discount points reduce the interest rate.
 They are prepaid interest and are tax-deductible.